ucbrise/flor/README.md

 Clone or download this repository.

+You'll need Anaconda, preferable version 4.4+

+Please read [this guide](https://conda.io/docs/user-guide/tasks/manage-environments.html) to set up a Python 3.6 environment inside Anaconda.
+Whenever you work with Jarvis, make sure the Python 3.6 environment is active.

-You'll need Anaconda, and please run the following command from a Python 3.6 Anaconda environment (use the requirements.txt file in this repo):
+Once the Python 3.6 environment in Anaconda is active, please run the following command (use the requirements.txt file in this repo):
 ```
 pip install -r requirements.txt
 ```

-Add the directory containing this jarvis package (repo) to your `PYTHONPATH`.
+**Add the directory containing this jarvis package (repo) to your `PYTHONPATH`.**

 For examples on how to write your own jarvis workflow, please have a look at:
 ```